Sacred Heart Center Needs Your Help!

-The Sacred Heart Center is looking for pre-loved stuffed animals for the kids served in its family programming services.
+The nonprofit is also accepting pre-loved stuffed animals for the kids served in its family programming services.
 If anyone has gently used, clean stuffed animals or dolls to donate, or clean, small, toy cars or action figures, we would be very grateful for your help.
 We are also in need of winter clothing for the whole family, especially children.

 Drop off donations Monday through Friday, nine o’clock until seven in the evening, at 1400 Perry Street.
 For more information about the Sacred Heart Center, please visit shcrichmond.org or call 804-230-4399.